• Skip to primary navigation

 Jump to Recipe Print Recipe

-It is actually lighter than many pies with its single crust and streusel topping.
-I used low fat sour cream in the filling and it is wonderfully creamy and apple-y and cinnamon-y!
+• The crumb topping makes it a bit lighter in calories as pies go, with its single crust and streusel topping.
+I used low-fat sour cream in the filling, and it is wonderfully creamy and apple-y and cinnamon-y!

-You only need a 9" pie shell so if you can either buy a crust, or make up a ½ or whole batch of Food Processor Pie Crust.
-I made a whole recipe and then I made tart shells and froze them from the dough left over.
+• Pie crust- a savoury crust is best.
+You only need 1 9" crust so you can make and reserve the extra or use a store-bought single crust.
+(I made up a whole batch of Food Processor Pie Crust, and then I made tart shells and froze them from the dough left over.)

-You basically layer the filling in the pie shell, starting with some of the streusel crumb, then the apples, cream and stresuel topping.
+You basically layer the filling in the pie shell, starting with some of the streusel crumb, then the apples, cream and streusel topping.

 Pie shell with apple wedges.